fgerraty/Urban_Scavengers/README.md

 Folder **"raw"** containing all raw data files

 -   folder **nlcd_2019_land_cover_l48_20210604** containing [NLCD 2019](https://doi.org/10.5066/P9KZCM54) Land Cover Database files (.ige, .img, .rde, .rrd, .xml).
 [Here's a cheatsheet](https://www.mrlc.gov/data/legends/national-land-cover-database-class-legend-and-description) to the land cover code descriptions.
+The files can be downloaded directly from the file download portal at this link, under the title "nlcd_2019_land_cover_l48_20210604".
 NOTE: Due to large file size, this must be downloaded independently from the website above and placed in a folder with the exact name above ("nlcd_2019_land_cover_l48_20210604") for scripts *01_UrbanizationCalculation.R* and *05_Map.R* to run.

 -   **Urban_Scavenger_Carcass_Deployments.csv** - outlines raw data collected for each carcass deployment